mesosphere/marathon/docs/docs/pods.md

 code example...
 ```

-# Create and Manage of Pods
+# Create and Manage Pods

 Use the `v2/pods/` endpoint to create and manage your pods.